M365devbootcamp/Mumbai2019/README.md

 | 4:00 - 5:30| Building an applications on Microsoft Teams      | Aakash Maurya      | [Link](https://bit.ly/2IGwWec) |

-Feel free to reach out us on social media for any further queries, Have a great time!
+Feel free to reach out us on social media for any further queries, Have a great time :)